-Our common stock is listed on the Nasdaq Capital Market under the symbol "OGXI."
-On October 18, 2010, the last reported sale price of our common stock on the Nasdaq Capital Market was \$18.75 per share.
-There is no established public trading market for the warrants, and we do not expect a market to develop.
-In addition, we do not intend to apply for listing of the warrants on any national securities exchange.
+Our common stock is listed on The NASDAQ Capital Market under the symbol "OGXI."
+On March 14, 2012, the last reported sale price of our common stock on The NASDAQ Capital Market was \$16.20 per share.

 INVESTING IN OUR SECURITIES INVOLVES A HIGH DEGREE OF RISK.
-SEE "RISK FACTORS" BEGINNING ON PAGE S-3 OF THIS PROSPECTUS SUPPLEMENT.
-YOU SHOULD READ THIS PROSPECTUS SUPPLEMENT, THE ACCOMPANYING PROSPECTUS, AND THE DOCUMENTS INCORPORATED BY REFERENCE INTO THIS PROSPECTUS SUPPLEMENT AND THE ACCOMPANYING PROSPECTUS CAREFULLY BEFORE YOU MAKE YOUR INVESTMENT DECISION.
+SEE "RISK FACTORS" BEGINNING ON PAGE S-8 OF THIS PROSPECTUS SUPPLEMENT, YOU SHOULD READ THIS PROSPECTUS SUPPLEMENT, THE ACCOMPANYING PROSPECTUS, AND THE DOCUMENTS INCORPORATED BY REFERENCE INTO THIS PROSPECTUS SUPPLEMENT AND THE ACCOMPANYING PROSPECTUS CAREFULLY BEFORE YOU MAKE YOUR INVESTMENT DECISION.

+Per Share Total

-Per Unit Total Public offering price \$ 15.750 \$ 49,999,981 Underwriting discounts and commissions \$ 0.945 \$ 2,999,999 Proceeds, before expenses, to us \$ 14.805 \$ 46,999,982
+Public offering price \$ \$

+Underwriting discounts and commissions \$ \$

+Proceeds, before expenses, to us \$ \$